-If a course contains assignments, 20% will be deducted from the assignment grade for each period of 1 to 7 days that an assignment is late, unless prior arrangements have been made with the instructor.
+If a course contains assignments, 20% will be deducted from the assignment grade for each period of 1 to 7 days that an assignment is late.

-Missed Exams/Quizzes/Tests etc.
+Missed Exams/Quizzes/Labs etc.

 Missed exams, quizzes and tests (if any) will be assigned a grade of zero.
 Make-up exams, quizzes and tests are generally given only in medical emergencies or severe personal crises, at the discretion of the instructor.